-This is how you can create the layout in PowerPoint and import to Power BI.
+This is how you can create the layout in PowerPoint and import it to Power BI.
 You can also directly download layouts into Power BI from https://powerbi.tips/layouts/.

 It is a .pbit file that you can download and open easily in your Power BI desktop.
 It is displayed in Power BI as shown in the below image.

 Then you have to open the data source using Get data option, using which you want to create a report.
 After you load the data in Power BI, you can simply select the visuals you want to display and drag the columns from fields pane Check out How to Create a first Power BI Dashboard step by step.